Introduction

 This campaign opposes Thames Water's TDRA scheme on environmental and social grounds.

-• There will be badger setts disturbed
+• Trees will be chopped down, Bat roosts and badger setts will be disturbed

 • Building compounds will cause earth compaction and change the soil biome